ALi3naTEd0/wasted_bits/README.md

 # fbits
 Check for TRUE 24-bit audio files

-This is script I found on the internet long time ago but never managed to rescue it until now.
+This is a BASH script I found on the internet long time ago but never managed to rescue it until now.

 ## Usage
 ### Linux